WPN-XM/server-control-panel/README.md

 Install Qt binaries from either the Qt SDK or standalone binary package or just use the Qt Online Installer.

-You should be able to find everything at http://www.qt.io/download-open-source/ or ftp://ftp.qt-project.org/
+You should be able to find everything at http://www.qt.io/download-open-source/

 * Qt Online Installer